CliveC99/p1-castlerea/README.md

 # Manual Testing
   - From the start, the website was tested in different browsers (Chrome, Edge and Opera), While using dev tools.
 This was to make sure everything would run smoothly.
   - I was constantly testing the website on my phone to make sure everything looked good and worked as it should.
 (Xiaomi Mi 10T Pro)
-  - I tested that the text was easily readable using the text contrast feature in dev tools.
+  - I tested the text was easily readable using the text contrast feature in dev tools.
   - I tested the external and internal links to make sure they were working.
   - I tested the form to make sure the fields were required and it was submitting correctly.
   - The smallest screen size is recommended at 320px x 745px.